lavavu/LavaVu/README.md

 ![examplevis](http://owen.kaluza.id.au/Slides/2017-08-15/combined.png)

-LavaVu development is supported by the [Monash Immersive Visualisation Plaform](http://monash.edu.au/mivp) and the Simulation, Analysis & Modelling component of the [NCRIS AuScope](http://www.auscope.org.au/ncris/) capability.
+LavaVu development is supported by [ACCESS-NRI](https://www.access-nri.org.au/).
+Prior development was funded by the Monash Immersive Visualisation Plaform at [Monash eResearch](https://www.monash.edu/researchinfrastructure/eresearch) and the Simulation, Analysis & Modelling component of the [NCRIS AuScope](http://www.auscope.org.au/ncris/) capability.

 The acronym stands for: lightweight, automatable  visualisation and analysis viewing utility, but "lava" is also a reference to its primary application as a viewer for geophysical simulations.
 It was also chosen to be unique enough to find the repository with google.